-Dan joined Central Kansas Mental Health Center in 2017 as Director of Human Resources.
-Dan has over 35 years in the Human Resources field after serving in Senior Human Resources roles in the retail and pharmaceutical industries.
-Dan received his Bachelor’s Degree in Business Administration from Upper Iowa University.
-Dan has been married to Teresa for 38 years and they have three grown children and two wonderful grandchildren.
-Dan enjoys doing outdoor activities with his family including golfing, fishing, and hunting – and with the way he plays golf, he gets to hunt for the balls in the woods and fish the balls out of the water!
+Scott joined Central Kansas Mental Health Center in 2023 as Director of Human Resources.
+He has over 16 years in the Human Resources field after serving in Human Resource leadership roles in healthcare and retail.
+Scott received his Bachelor’s Degree in Business Administration and Human Resource Management from Kansas State University and holds a SHRM-SCP.
+He is active in the community and has served on the Salina Area United Way Board, including as board president.
+Scott enjoys outdoor activities, including golfing, fishing, and hunting – and with how he plays golf, he gets to hunt for the balls in the woods and fish them out of the water!

 Renee first joined the CKMHC team as a psychosocial trainer and job coach, then continued supporting patients in their recovery journey as a case manager, then as an evidence-based practices (EBP) case management supervisor.
-Currently, as Quality Assurance Director, Renee oversees the agency’s information technology, business support, medical, and quality departments.
+Currently, as Director of Operations, Renee oversees the agency’s information technology, business support, medical, and quality departments.
 Her areas of focus include staff training, compliance, risk management, analysis, improvement, development, operations, security, privacy, patient engagement, and resolution.
 Renee is a Kansas native and lifelong resident.
 She graduated summa cum laude from Bethany College with a Bachelor of Arts degree in psychology and administration of justice.

 Mr. Lobato joined CKMHC in 1998 after graduating from Fort Hays State University.
 He has held several positions within the Community Based Services department including group leader, case manager, wraparound facilitator, coordinator, and administrative director.
 Mr. Lobato is currently the Director of Community Based Services.
-He has been married to his wife Angie for 18 years and has 3 awesome kids – Sophie, Sydney and Jack.
+He and his wife Angie married in 2001 and have 3 awesome kids- Sophie, Sydney and Jack.

 Mr. Sparks has over 35 years of experience in community mental health.
 He is licensed as a Master’s Level Psychologist, Licensed Clinical Psychotherapist and a Licensed Masters Addiction Counselor.
 Mr. Sparks received his undergraduate degree in Psychology at Baker University and his master’s degree in Clinical Psychology from Fort Hays State University.
 He was also trained in Family Systems Therapy at the Menninger Foundation.
 Cody is also an Adjunct Instructor of General Psychology at Wichita State University Technical College in Wichita, KS.